orderonlineid/ordivo-pulumi/lambda-from-sqs/README.md

-# Flunarizin
+# Lambda from SQS (plus trigger)

-This project was created to accommodate the need for a bootstrap structure for my future lambda project that will be deployed to AWS.
+This project was created to accommodate the need for a bootstrap structure for Ordivo future lambda project that will be deployed to AWS.
+We sometimes need to create a lambda function that will be triggered by SQS.
+This project will help us to create a lambda function that will be triggered by SQS.

 ## How to Run